 Occupational Asbestos Exposure

-Exposure to asbestos can occur under many different circumstances.
-In the 20th century especially, men and women were exposed to asbestos as part of their job or by living with someone who worked in a job that exposed the worker to the substance.
+Asbestos exposure can occur under many different circumstances.
+In the 20th century, men and women were exposed to asbestos as part of their job or by living with someone who worked in a job that exposed the worker to the substance.

-In other branches of the service, members of the military were exposed to asbestos while using asbestos-containing products on construction job sites.
+In other service branches, military members were exposed to asbestos while using asbestos-containing products on construction job sites.
 Because asbestos-related illnesses don’t show up for up to 50 years after the exposure, these people didn’t develop malignant mesothelioma until many decades after they left the Armed Forces.

 - Treatment Options